anjalisilva/MPLNClust/README.md

 ## Contributions

 `MPLNClust` welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the [GitHub issues](https://github.com/anjalisilva/MPLNClust/issues).
-Otherwise, email anjali.silva@uhnresearch.ca with subject line 'MPLNClust: ...'.

 ## Acknowledgments